Best Value Faucets

 Delta's customer service and warranty support is second only to which has the customer service organization that is the model to which others aspire but rarely reach.

-Delta is easily our best value pick of the mid-priced faucet companies producing faucets in Asia.
-It has always been a company that manufactured well-made and well-supported faucets but its new Diamond Seal Technology® cartridges and InnoFlex™ waterways have pushed it far above the vast majority of other faucet companies, domestic or foreign.
+It has always been a company that manufactured well-made and well-supported faucets, but its new Diamond Seal Technology® cartridges and InnoFlex™ waterways have pushed it far ahead of the vast majority of other faucet companies, domestic or foreign.

-Read our in-depth review of Delta Faucets.
+Read our in-depth report on Delta Faucets.

 Danze has been a marketing success, having grown to impressive proportions since 2000 with hundreds of brick-and-mortar retailers and a strong internet presence.

 Globe Union seems to have conquered the parts and warranty issues that plagued the brand's early years.
-For years it seemed impossible to get help with a parts or warranty problem, if only because no one seemed to have the Danze customer service telephone number.
+For years, it seemed impossible to get help with a parts or warranty problem, if only because no one seemed to have the Danze customer service telephone number.

 Things have changed for the better.
-In our latest customer service tests, Danze scored above the 4.0 out of 5.0 that we consider satisfactory.
-The Better Business Bureau scores Danze as A+ for its response to customer issues, its highest score.
-Danze is not, however, a BBB-accredited business.
+In our latest customer service tests, Danze scored above the 4.0 (out of 5.0) that we consider satisfactory.

 We believe the Danze faucets are a good value for the price.